What is the answer to LinkedIn Pinpoint #691?

 Re-check every clue once the verb appears

-Once swing showed up as the real connector, each clue could be tested quickly against the same action instead of a vague category.
+Once swing showed up as the real connector, each clue could be tested quickly against the same action instead of a vague scene.

 The answer is "Things that swing" because all five clues point to objects, animals, or characters associated with swinging.